 - synchronizing warehouse stock with sales.

-Importance of inventory control
+Importance of inventory control system

 If business does not control its stock, this can result in backorder or overstock, both being risky for financial performance and customer loyalty.
 Overstock causes an excess of unsold goods which freeze operating capital, and eventually become dead stock that should be written off or liquidated.
 Backorder, in its turn, leads to customer dissatisfaction, as you as a seller can’t supply them with needed items in due time.
-If inventory control is duly implemented, business takes a full oversight over its stock and takes advantage of its rational use.
+If inventory control management system is duly implemented, business takes a full oversight over its stock and takes advantage of its rational use.

 Inventory control methods